barryclark/jekyll-now/_posts/2018-11-22-Implementing-ShouldProcess.md

 appropriate help documentation, which _also_ tends to follow these common mis-implementations.

-Not utilising the common parameters can also mean that applying, for example, `-Confirm:$false` to the parent function or script does _not_ also cascade down to the commands it runs; with the common parameters in place and being used appropriately, the parameters applied to the parent command are applied across the entire breadth of the actions of that command &mdash; if it calls a command that has support for `ShouldProcess` it will trigger the appropriate actions (or not, as it were) to be
+Not utilising the common parameters can also mean that applying, for example, `-Confirm:$false` to the parent function or script does _not_ cascade down to the commands it runs; with the common parameters in place and being used appropriately, the parameters applied to the parent command are applied across the entire breadth of the actions of that command &mdash; if it calls a command that has support for `ShouldProcess` it will trigger the appropriate actions (or not, as it were) to be